 Echopraxia is similar to echolalia, but instead of repeating words, sufferers will repeat the physical actions of others.

 Palilalia is similar to echolalia, but sufferers will repeat whole phrases rather than specific words over and over again.

-Progressing well in school can be difficult as the part of the brain that children use to learn things through habit, is the same part of the brain that is affected by Tourette’s syndrome.
-This disrupts the natural learning patterns of children, often resulting in slower progression and development in areas such as reading, writing and mathematics.
+Progressing well in school can be difficult as the part of the brain that children use to learn things through habit is the same part of the brain that is affected by Tourette’s syndrome.
+This disrupts the natural learning patterns of children, often resulting in slower progression and development in areas such as reading, writing and maths.
 If tics are strong and difficult to manage, school children will often benefit from additional support.